Longevity: Discovering the Real Fountain of Youth in St. Augustine, FL

 A Mean Down Dog

 But exercise is only one piece of the fountain of youth puzzle.
 According to a survey in Consumer Reports, 37% of Americans describe their diet as “extremely” or “very healthy”.
 And while more than half of all Americans are overweight, awareness of what constitutes proper diet and nutrition is way up over what it was a generation ago.
-When you consider that the dangers of trans fats weren’t even confirmed and publicized until the early 1990’s (when my mother was already 58 years old), you can see the advantage the next generation will have in starting out with the right information.
+When you consider that the dangers of trans fats weren’t even discovered until the early 1990’s (when my mother was already 55 years old), you can see the advantage the next generation will have in starting out with the right information.

 Meditation, psychotherapy, massage, and martial arts were considered weird or exotic in the early 1960’s and disdained by most Americans.
-Now they are practiced regularly.
-In spite of the usual media alarmism, Americans are healthier today than they’ve ever been, and that’s having an affect not only on the length of life but the quality of it.
+Now they are practiced regularly, and the results are in.
+Americans are healthier today than they’ve ever been, and that’s having an affect not only on the length of life but the quality of it.
 Quite literally, old people are getting younger.

 How Long Will You Live?